Inverse Design in Nanoscale Heat Transport via Interpolating Interfacial Phonon Transmission: Conclusions

 \section{Conclusions}

-In this work, we develop a first-of-its-kind tool: a differentiable phonon transport simulator that is able to efficiently calculate the gradient of the effective thermal conductivity tensor of a periodic nanomaterial with respect to every pixel of the material density.
-This tool is built on several key innovations, including an adjoint formulation and implementation of the phonon BTE and a novel material-interpolation method to be used in a density-based topology optimization setting.
+In this work, we develop a model, termed the Transmission Interpolation Model (TIM), that is able to smoothly interpolate material properties in the context of nondiffusive heat transport.
+The key concept behind TIM is that instead of linking a volume-based quantity to the material density, e.g. the bulk thermal conductivity, it parametrizes an \emph{interfacial} transmission coefficient.
+Using this approach, TIM recovers the adiabatic hard-wall and no-interface limits.
 We first apply our methodology to tailoring the effective thermal conductivity tensor of a nanomaterial, with potential application in thermal management and routing.
 Then, we maximize classical size effects while keeping the diffusive transport above a certain threshold, achieving a four-fold improvement with respect to commonly studied staggered configurations.
 The latter result may have an impact on thermoelectric materials, as explained in the previous section.

 While we have employed a single-MFP model, the developed methodology, along with the interpolation material models, can be readily applied to more sophisticated versions of the BTE.
-Possible future directions include employing the BTE in the relaxation-time-approximation (RTA)~\cite{Ziman2001}.
-Specifically, using the recently-developed anisotropic MFP-BTE~\cite{romano2021efficient} would allow one to model a real material using first-principles calculations while taking into account the interplay of phonon-focusing effects and, for example, the possible channels arising during optimization.
+Possible future directions include using the recently-developed anisotropic MFP-BTE~\cite{romano2021efficient}; such an approach would allow modeling a real material using first-principles calculations while taking into account the interplay of phonon-focusing effects and, for example, the possible channels arising during optimization.
 Another possible extension includes optimizing thermal transport in 2D materials described by the full-scattering operator~\cite{chiloyan2021green,romano2020phonon}.